balderdashy/sails-docs/reference/websockets/sails.io.js/sails.io.js.md

 ></script>
 ```

 This example will disable the eager socket connection, force the client environment to "production" (which disables logs), and set an `x-csrf-token` header that will be sent in every socket request (unless overridden).
 Note that comoposite values like the `headers` dictionary are wrapped in a pair of _single-quotes_.
 That's because composite values specified this way must be _JSON-encoded_-- meaning they must use double-quotes around string values _and_ around key names.

+> **Note:**
+> Any configuration which may be provided as an HTML attribute may alternately be provided prefixed with `data-` (e.g. `data-autoConnect`, `data-environment`, `data-headers`, `data-url`).
+This is for folks who need to support browsers that have issues with nonstandard HTML attributes (or if the idea of using nonstandard HTML attributes just creeps you out).
+If both the standard HTML attribute and the `data-` prefixed HTML attribute are provided, the latter takes precendence.

 ##### Programmatic configuration using `io.sails`